n8/multi_fetch_fragments/README.md

 Multi-fetch Fragments
 ===========

 Multi-fetch Fragments makes rendering and caching a collection of template partials easier and faster.
 It takes advantage of the read_multi method on the Rails cache store.
 Some cache implementations have an optimized version of read_multi, which includes the popular Dalli client to Memcached.
-Normally partial rendering and caching of a collection only sequentially retrieves items from the cache store with the less optimized read method.
+Traditionally, partial rendering and caching of a collection occurs sequentially, retrieving items from the cache store with the less optimized read method.

 In a super simple test Rails app described below, I saw a 46-77% improvement for the test action.